LTLA/BiocWorkflow2015/converted/workflow.md

 Each window is tested for significant differences between cell types using the QL F-test [@lund2012ql].
 This is superior to the likelihood ratio test that is typically used for GLMs, as the QL F-test accounts for the uncertainty in dispersion estimation.
-One *p*-value is produced for each window, representing the evidence against the null hypothesis (i.e., no DB).
+One *p*-value is produced for each window, representing the evidence against the null hypothesis (i.e., that no DB is present in the window).
-For this analysis, the comparison is parametrized such that the reported log-fold changes represent that of pro-B cells over mature B counterparts.
+For this analysis, the comparison is parametrized such that the reported log-fold change for each window represents that of the coverage in pro-B cells over their mature B counterparts.

 ```r